Chapmip/micropython-stm32-examples/README.md

-# Example code using `iol.py` module
+﻿# Example code using `iol.py` module

-**Note: This document is currently being created and so is not yet suitable for reference.**
+This is the user manual for the example code (modules and methods) that I am offering as immediately usable (on a Pyboard v1.1) examples of "bare-metal" access to STM32 peripheral registers using the `iol.py` module.

 # Quick summary